PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ## Mods

 {{<callout type="warning">}}
 **IMPORTANT:** As of 12 September 2024, American Truck Simulator and Euro Truck Simulator 2 have been updated to version 1.51.
-None of my ETS2 mods have been tested with the new version, but unless SCS has changed anything regarding what they affect, their functionality should not be compromised.
-That being said, use them at your own risk.

-If you are running mods that are extremely version-sensitive, such as map mods, you should remain on 1.50 until they have been updated.
+If you are using mods that are extremely version-sensitive, such as map mods, you should remain on 1.50 or, if you're playing on 1.51, deactivate them until they have been updated.
 {{</callout>}}

 ### Western Star 5700XE SFX Patch